Our founding goals remain as relevant today as they were in 1950:

 The Trustees of CISV International are the nine elected members of the Governing Board.
-The Governing Board upholds CISV International’s vision, mission and values and ensures that they are reflected in the strategic direction of the organization.Three members of the Governing Board are elected by the Members of CISV International, the National Associations and Junior Branch, annually by electronic ballot.
-The first members of the Governing Board were elected in 2013 for staggered terms.
-In the first election, eight members were elected by the Membership as a whole and one was elected by the Junior Branch.
+The Governing Board upholds CISV International’s vision, mission, and values and ensures that they are reflected in the strategic direction of the organization.Three members of the Governing Board are elected by the Members of CISV International, the National Associations and Junior Branch.
+Every third year, one of those three Trustees is elected solely by the Junior Branch.

 The Secretary General is the chief executive officer of the organization and works very closely with the Governing Board.
 The Secretary General, with a small senior management team, is responsible for the running of CISV International.
 The Secretary General attends all meetings of the Governing Board, but is not entitled to vote.

 International Junior Branch